NMRPy/nmrpy/specifications/nmrpy.md

 ### FIDArray

 Container for processing of multiple spectra.
-Must reference the respective `FID` objects by `id`. {Add reference back.
+Must reference the respective `FIDObject` by `id`. {Add reference back.
 Setup time for experiment, Default 0.5}

 - __fids__
   - Type: string
-  - Description: List of `FID.id` belonging to this array.
+  - Description: List of `FIDObject.id` belonging to this array.
   - Multiple: True